 Hospital Hill, Warrenton

-American flag on 70 foot pole marks memorial to 158 Fauquier citizens who died in military service in this century.
-Features bronze railing depicting marching soldiers by renowned sculptor Frederick Hart.
+An American flag on 70-foot pole marks a memorial to 158 Fauquier citizens who died in military service in this century.
+The memorial features a bronze railing depicting marching soldiers by renowned sculptor Frederick Hart.

 Old Jail Museum

 The Old County Museum consists of two buildings, dating to 1808 and 1823.
 It houses Civil War, Revolutionary era, and Indian artifacts and Colonel John S. Mosby exhibits.
 It is one of the oldest remaining jails in Virginia.

 The Old Jail Museum is open year-round, Tuesday through Sunday, 10 AM to 4 PM.
 Admission is free.

 Take a self-guided driving/walking tour of 11 local Civil War sites.
 For a map and more information, contact the Visitor Center, at (540) 347-1101.

 Fauquier Wine Trail